 If your relationships fail or nobody is willing to date you, it is much better to cry in the comfort of your own home rather than on the street as a homeless person.

-First of all, you are a different person, and secondly, you can never be a hundred per cent sure whether they are actually doing great or not.
-And if you do decide that you want to go down that route, make sure you stick to your decision and focus on other areas of life like your career.
+You are a different person and you can never be a hundred per cent sure whether they are actually doing great or not.

 If you do give up, stick to your decision and focus on other areas of life.
 Constantly second-guessing your decision will eat away your peace.

 Now tell us in the comments below why are you giving up on dating?